|Nutritional Guidelines (per serving)|

 Turn out the loaf of bread and let cool on a rack or clean dishtowel.

 Serve and enjoy!

-- Important Tip: You do not need to use up all the flour called for in this recipe, or you may need more flour than called for.
+- You may or you may not need to use all the flour that is called for in this recipe.
 The amounts vary depending on many factors, including weather, which is why most bread recipes only give an approximate amount of flour needed.

-- Bread Science: Contrary to popular belief, salt does not kill the yeast.
+- Contrary to popular belief, salt does not kill the yeast.
 It simply slows down the yeast growth and this is called retarding: the salt 'retards' the yeast.